snkashis/android-docs/pages/map-sdk/overview/annotations.md

 ---
 # Annotations

 The Map SDK provides several different ways to mark a single point, add a line between many points, or draw a polygon.
-Frequently, these objects are drawn either on top of the map or in some cases, within the map itself.
+Often, these objects are drawn either on top of the map or in some cases, within the map itself.
 This document walks you through how to add high-level objects.
 If you'd like more control over annotations, make sure to check out the [runtime styling]() documentation.

 ### Markers
 Markers are useful when identifying a single point on the map.
 The SDK comes with a default marker icon which can be configured to fit your specific needs.
 APIs are exposed to optionally change this icon to any bitmap image you wish.
 To create a marker for you map, you are only required to provide a `LatLng` position which defines where the marker will be placed on the map.
 Call `mapboxMap.addMarker()` to actually add the marker to the map.